-In the world of high-definition video and entertainment, HDMI reigns supreme.
+In the world of high-definition video and entertainment on the best TVs and more, HDMI reigns supreme.
 The technology has been around for years, but as we look ahead to innovations in resolution, picture quality and audio quality, a new technology called HDMI 2.1 is ready to take off.

-At first blush, HDMI 2.1 doesn't look all that different.
+At first blush, HDMI 2.1 doesn't look all that different; in fact, some HDMI 2.0 TV and displays can masquerade as HDMI 2.1 devices.
 But when you consider its huge boost in bandwidth, support for up to 10K content and benefits for gamers — not to mention a new enhanced audio return channel — the standard should deliver a much more appealing experience.

 HDMI 2.1 is still a largely unknown quantity.
 And while it promises to dramatically improve your home-entertainment experience in the future, there are still some things you should know about it now.
 Here's the scoop on HDMI 2.1.